Tennessee's coaching search was even wilder than you thought

 -- every TN Vol fan

 A Nov.
-29 email to Davenport called Currie "A GYM TEACHER WITH A TIE ON," and wrote that the Schaino situation would cost Tennessee millions.
+29 email to Davenport called Currie "A GYM TEACHER WITH A TIE ON" and said that the Schiano situation would cost Tennessee millions.

 Currie received a few supportive emails, including one from Vanderbilt athletic director David Williams, who wrote: "Hang in there my friend.
 If I can assist in any way even just talking let me know.
 Sun will come up each and every morning."